 All calculations shall be based upon the average values of the individual modes during the sampling period.
 The diluted exhaust gas flow qmdew shall be determined in accordance with paragraph 4.1. of Appendix 2 to this annex.
 The total sample mass msep shall be calculated in accordance with paragraph 6.2.1. of Appendix 2 to this annex.

-.”
+In case of dual-fuel engines operating in dual-fuel mode, the calculations shall be performed according to appendix 4 to Annex 11.”

 Annex 4A, Appendix 2, section 3.4., title, amend to read

 “3.4.
-Starting the particulate sampling system (diesel engines only)”
+Starting the particulate sampling system (diesel and dual-fuel engines only)”

 Annex 4A, Appendix 2, section 4.2., amend to read: